Advertisement

 Build a strong support system

-Belonging to a group of supportive friends is one of the most influential things you can do for your health and wellness.
-A moai is a group of people gathering for a common purpose, such as fitness.
-This Japanese concept developed hundreds of years ago and is still used extensively by people in Okinawa, one of the original Blue Zones longevity hotspots.
-Try forming a walking moai with your family, friends, and neighbors.
-Not only can you forge lifelong bonds, but you’ll hold each other accountable in achieving your goals, too.
+Belonging to a group of supportive friends is one of the best things you can do for your health and wellness.
+Try forming a walking group with your family, friends, or neighbors.
+Not only can you forge bonds, but you’ll hold each other accountable in achieving your goals.

-If friendly competition motivates your group, try one of the steps challenges available on the Sharecare app.
+If friendly competition motivates your group, try a step challenge.
 Compete with your friends and family to see who can move the most.

 Slideshow sources open slideshow sources